Platform Components

 Portals

-In other cases, portals may display a list of records the user needs to fill out, such as a list of tasks that need to be completed.
+In other cases, your portal may display a list of records the user needs to fill out, such as a list of tasks that need to be completed.
 In this case, the portal would query the Kinetic Platform's Submissions API to retrieve a list of relevant submissions and present them to the user in a table.

-A list of tasks to be completed by end users, rendered inside a Kinetic Portal.
+A list of tasks to be completed by end users rendered inside a Kinetic Portal.

 Forms